Devbimb/Book-Supplier-App/README.md

    * More hands on coding skills
    * Researchiing more into book management systems

- * Screenshots showing postman requests and the output from the API<br>
+ * Screenshots showing Postman Requests and the Output from the API<br>
    This is as shown in section 12 of the contents<br>
- * Screenshots of Database to prove that data is being persisted<br>
+ * Screenshots of Database to Prove that data is being Persisted<br>
    This is as shown in section 9 of the contents<br>
- * Screenshot of your test results<br>
+ * Screenshot of Test Results<br>
    This is as shown in section 13 of the contents<br>
  * Link to Jira Board<br>
    Although, Jira Board was not utilized, Microsoft Excell was used to produced the User Stories, the      detailed is as shown in section 8 of the conents.